Wolfkid200444/Vencord-Launcher/README.md

 # Windows

-Download and run [The latest installer](https://github.com/MeguminSama/Vencord-Launcher/releases/latest/download/VencordInstaller.exe) and pick the branches of Discord you want.
+Download and run [the latest installer](https://github.com/MeguminSama/Vencord-Launcher/releases/latest/download/VencordInstaller.exe) and pick the branches of Discord you want.

 # Linux